Best beaches within a good distance to Surrey

 5. West Beach and East Beach, Littlehampton

-- Nearest carpark: according to the Littlehampton tourist board, there is ample parking along the seafront and around the town, with some streets allowing free parking
+- Nearest car park: according to the Littlehampton tourist board, there is ample parking along the seafront and around the town, with some streets allowing free parking

 - Facilities: toilets, café, BBQ units